ZDaly/Homework6/README.md

 Homework6
 =========

-This ReadMe file contains the information needed to run a "toy" workflow for Homework6 [STAT 545A Homework 6](http://www.stat.ubc.ca/~jenny/STAT545A/hw06_puttingAllTogether.html).
+This ReadMe file contains the information needed to run a "toy" workflow for [Homework 6](http://www.stat.ubc.ca/~jenny/STAT545A/hw06_puttingAllTogether.html).

 How to replicate my analysis